Archaeology of ancient Egypt

-The archaeology of Ancient Egypt is the study of the archaeology of Egypt, stretching from prehistory through three millennia of documented history.
-Egyptian archeology is one of the branches of Egyptology.
+The archaeology of ancient Egypt is the study of the archaeology of Egypt, stretching from prehistory through three millennia of documented history.
+Egyptian archaeology is one of the branches of Egyptology.

 Napoleon's invasion of Egypt in 1798 led to the Western passion for Egyptian antiquities.
 In the modern era, the Ministry of State for Antiquities controls excavation permits for Egyptologists.
 The field can now use geophysical methods and other applications of modern sensing techniques.
 John Romer, Zahi Hawass, Sarah Parcak, Toby Wilkinson are some of the prominent Egyptologists making excavations in Egypt today.

 History

-English Egyptologist William Matthew Flinders Petrie, known as the "father of Egyptian archeology", introduced the archaeological techniques of field preservation, recording, and excavation methodology in the mid-1880s.
+English Egyptologist William Matthew Flinders Petrie, known as the "father of Egyptian archaeology", introduced the archaeological techniques of field preservation, recording, and excavation methodology in the mid-1880s.
 Many highly educated amateurs also travelled to Egypt, including women such as Harriet Martineau, Headley Fellow and Florence Nightingale.
 In 1882, Amelia Edwards and Reginald Stuart Poole, an employee from the Department of Coins and Medals at the British Museum, decided to create the Egypt Exploration Fund as a way to raise funds for more excavations in the Nile Delta, which had rarely been visited.

 First excavations

 The Rosetta Stone was discovered there in July 1799 by French officer Pierre-François Bouchard during the Napoleonic campaign in Egypt.
-It was the first Ancient Egyptian bilingual text recovered in modern times, and it aroused widespread public interest with its potential for deciphering this previously untranslated hieroglyphic script.
+It was the first ancient Egyptian bilingual text recovered in modern times, and it aroused widespread public interest with its potential for deciphering this previously untranslated hieroglyphic script.
 Jean-François Champollion later broke the code of the Rosetta Stone.

 Napoleon's men tried but failed to dig up and remove the statue of Younger Memnon to France during his 1798 expedition.
 During this attempt that the hole on the right of the torso (just above Ramesses's right nipple) is said to have been made.
-In 1815, following an idea mentioned to him by his friend Johann Ludwig Burckhardt of digging up the statue and bringing it to Britain, the British Consul General Henry Salt hired the adventurer Giovanni Belzoni in Cairo for this purpose.
+In 1815, following an idea mentioned to him by his friend Johann Ludwig Burckhardt of digging up the statue and bringing it to Britain, the British consul general Henry Salt hired the adventurer Giovanni Belzoni in Cairo for this purpose.
 Using his hydraulics and engineering skills, he had it pulled on wooden rollers with ropes to the bank of the River Nile opposite Luxor by hundreds of workmen.
 However, no boat was yet available to take it up to Alexandria, so Belzoni carried out an expedition to Nubia, returning by October.
 With French collectors also in the area possibly looking to acquire the statue, he then sent workmen to Esna to obtain a suitable boat and in the meantime carried out further excavations in Thebes.
 He finally loaded the products of these digs, plus the Memnon, onto this boat and got it to Cairo by 15 December 1816.
 There he received and obeyed orders from Henry Salt to unload all but the Memnon, which was then sent on to Alexandria and London without him.